Gerardufoin/DinoRPG-Animations/src/fight/README.md

 5. shadeColor? - {col1?: number, col2?: number} - The colors for the shades created when selecting GotoEffect.Special.
 If undefined, the shade will be pure black.

 ### Regen (16)

+A fighter regenerates a set amount of life with the given life effect.
+If the fighter was dead, resurrect it.

+#### Properties

+1. fid - Number - The ID of the fighter healing.
+2. amount - Number - Amount of health healed.
+3. lifeFx - {fx: LifeEffect, amount?: number, size?: number} - The life effect played during the regen.
+See LifeEffect above.

 ### Object (17)